New Jersey Construction Accident Attorneys

 - Failing to properly communicate or warn of hazardous conditions

 After a work-related accident, there are often many questions and confusing tasks that must be handled before you receive the compensation you need to get on with your life.
-The Freehold New Jersey injury attorneys at Lomurro Law are here to relieve the legal burdens you’re carrying and help you achieve a positive resolution to your case.
-To discuss your options during a free consultation, call 732-414-0300 or send an email.
-We have offices in Freehold, East Brunswick and Toms River.
+The Freehold, New Jersey, injury attorneys at Lomurro, Munson, Comer, Brown & Schottland, LLC are here to relieve the legal burdens you’re carrying and help you achieve a positive resolution to your case.
+To discuss your options during a free consultation, call 732-482-9285 or send an email.